alleyinteractive/mantle/docs/1-architecture.md

 ============

 ## Service Provider
-Service providers act as the key method of extending the framework.
+Service providers act as the key method of extending the framework and bootstrapping essential services.
 Core application functionality will be defined and encapsulated entirely in a service provider.
+Your own application, as well as all core Mantle services, are bootstrapped via Service Providers.

 ### Generating a Service Provider
 A service provider can be generated for you by running the following command: